ArthurYdalgo/laravext/docs/quickstart.md

         //    // Your logic here, such as detecting browsers, etc.
         //    let logicResult = true
         //    return logicResult
         // },

+        // By default, the popstate event registered by laravext will ignore the event if the state is null.
+        // If you want to change this behavior, you can do so here.
+        // ignorePopStateEvent: (event) => {
+        //    let logicResult = event.state === null;
+        //    return logicResult;
+        // },
     })
 }, false);